-If the spill went unabated, shoreline impact in Galveston County, Texas, Matagorda County, Texas, and/or Cameron Parish, Louisiana would depend upon existing environmental conditions.
-Shoreline protection would include the use of CGA's near shore and shallow water skimmers with a totaled derated skimming capacity of 235,300 barrels.
-Temporary storage associated with skimming equipment equals 2,841 barrels.
-If additional storage is needed, various storage barges with a total capacity of 281,000+ barrels may be mobilized and centrally located to provide temporary storage and minimize off-loading time.
+If the spill went unabated, shoreline impact in Plaquemines Parish, Louisiana would depend upon existing environmental conditions.
+Shoreline protection would include the use of CGA's and MSRC's near shore and shallow water skimmers with a totaled derated skimming capacity of 291,303 barrels.
+Temporary storage associated with skimming equipment equals 9,037 barrels.
+If additional storage is needed, various tank barges with a total of 301,000+ barrels of storage capacity may be mobilized and centrally located to provide temporary storage and minimize offloading time.
 Onshore response may include the deployment of shoreline boom on beach areas, or protection and sorbent boom on vegetated areas.
 Master Service Agreements with AMPOL and OMI Environmental will ensure access to 155,350 feet of 18" shoreline protection boom.
 Figure 2 outlines individual times needed for procurement, load out, travel time to the site and deployment.
 Strategies would be based upon surveillance and real time trajectories that depict areas of potential impact given actual sea and weather conditions.
-Strategies would be based upon surveillance and real time trajectories that depict areas of potential impact given actual sea and weather conditions.
 Applicable Area Contingency Plans (ACPs), Geographic Response Plans (GRPs), and Unified Command (UC) will be consulted to ensure that environmental and special economic resources are correctly identified and prioritized to ensure optimal protection.
 Shoreline protection strategies depict the protection response modes applicable for oil spill clean-up operations.
 As a secondary resource, the State of Louisiana Initial Oil Spill Response Plan will be consulted as appropriate to provide detailed shoreline protection strategies and describe necessary action to keep the oil spill from entering Louisiana's coastal wetlands.
-LLOG's contract Incident Management Team has access to the applicable ACP(s) and GRP(s).
+The UC should take into consideration all appropriate items detailed in Tactics discussion of this Appendix.
+The UC and their personnel have the option to modify the deployment and operation of equipment to allow for a more effective response to site-specific circumstances.
+LLOG Exploration Offshore, L.L.C.'s contract Incident Management Team has access to the applicable ACP(s) and GRP(s).

-Based on the anticipated worst case discharge scenario, LLOG can be onsite with contracted oil spill recovery equipment with adequate response capacity to contain and recover surface hydrocarbons, and prevent land impact, to the maximum extent practicable, within an estimated 82 hours (based on the equipment's Effective Daily Recovery Capacity (EDRC)).
+Based on the anticipated worst case discharge scenario, LLOG Exploration Offshore, L.L.C. can be onsite with contracted oil spill recovery equipment with adequate response capacity to contain and recover surface hydrocarbons, and prevent land impact, to the maximum extent practicable, within an estimated 77 hours (based on the equipment's Effective Daily Recovery Capacity (EDRC)).